-A leading health care researcher and advocate for improving health system performance, Elliott Fisher is the director of the Dartmouth Institute and the John E. Wennberg Distinguished Professor of Health Policy, Medicine and Community and Family Medicine at the Geisel School of Medicine at Dartmouth.
+A leading healthcare researcher and advocate for improving health system performance, Elliott Fisher is a professor of Medicine, Community and Family Medicine and Health Policy at The Dartmouth Institute and the Geisel School of Medicine.

 Fisher was one of the originators of the concept of “accountable care organizations” (ACOs) and worked with colleagues to carry out the research that led to their inclusion in the Affordable Care Act.
-His current research is exploring the determinants of successful ACO formation and performance.
-He has published over 150 research articles and commentaries and is a member of the Institute of Medicine.
+His current research is exploring how physician practices, hospitals and integrated delivery systems have adopted innovations in payment and delivery and their impact on patient care.
+He has published over 200 research articles and commentaries and is a member of the Institute of Medicine.
 His research and opinions have appeared in multiple national media outlets, including The New York Times and 60 Minutes.

 Fisher is a strong supporter of locally organized, financed and operated community health collaboratives and is a co-founder of ReThink Health.
 As the flagship initiative of The Rippel Foundation, ReThink is dedicated to accelerating health system reform and was founded on the provocative theory that because both health and health care are locally produced, communities themselves can and should be key agents of reform.